Casey Costelloe Flashes Her Hard Body In A Sexy Red Bikini

 Casey Costelloe was scantily clad in her most recent Instagram upload on Friday.
 The Aussie stunner delighted her fans as she shared a gorgeous photo of herself enjoying some nice weather.

-In the steamy pic, Casey looked drop dead gorgeous as she opted to flash her hard body in a sexy red bikini.
+In the steamy pic, Casey looked drop dead gorgeous as she flashed her hard body in a sexy red bikini.
 The skimpy top featured thin straps that showcased her muscled arms and shoulders.
-It also featured a deep neckline that gave fans a peek at her abundant cleavage and sideboob.
+It also had a deep neckline that gave fans a peek at her abundant cleavage and sideboob.

 The matching bikini bottoms were cut high over her narrow hips.
 The garment fit firmly around her slim midsection and exposed her long, lean legs and muscular thighs in the process.
 Her flat tummy and sculpted abs were also on full display in the shot.
 She accessorized the look with a small pair of hoop earrings.

 Casey sat in a navy blue folding chair for the photo.
 She had both knees bent and one leg pulled in close as she rested her head in her hand.
-She held a drink with her other hand as the sunlight streamed down to illuminated her bronzed skin.
+She held a drink with her other hand as the sunlight streamed down to illuminate her bronzed skin.

 In the background, an RV could be seen.
 In the caption, Casey revealed that she's been sitting in that chair for weeks as she awaits the delivering of her new furniture.

-“How can you be so but so gorgerous [sic] and sensual Casey,” one follower stated.
+"How can you be so but so gorgerous [sic] and sensual Casey," one follower wanted to know.

-“Absolutely stunning honey,” another gushed.
+"Absolutely stunning honey," gushed another.

 "Just WOW.
 Breathtakingly GORGEOUS and so incredibly SEXY, beautiful Casey.
 I hope 2021 is treating you well so far, my friend!" a third comment read.

-“You look good in red,” a fourth user wrote.
+"You look good in red," wrote a fourth admirer.

-The model’s fans have grown accustomed to seeing her sport racy looks in her online pics.
-She’s often seen posing in teeny bathing suits, sexy lingerie, tight workout gear, and more.
+Casey's fans have grown accustomed to seeing her sport racy looks in her online pics.
+She's often seen posing in tiny bathing suits, sexy lingerie, tight workout gear, and more.

-As previously reported by The Inquisitr, Casey recently grabbed the attention of her followers when she wore a barely there gray bikini with thong bottoms while at the beach.
-To date, that post as pulled in more than 16,000 likes and over 400 comments.
+As previously reported by The Inquisitr, she recently grabbed the attention of her followers when she wore a barely there gray bikini with thong bottoms while at the beach.
+To date, that post has pulled in more than 16,000 likes and over 400 comments.